KamilaHase/Berries-Nearby/TESTING.md

 - After filling the form and submiting, user gets to page profile.html while receiving flash message "Registration Successful!".
 - In case the user has already signed up his account, there is a "helper" link under the submit button that leads to sign in page.
 - First time user may later on behave similarily as "Second and more time user" therefore more is described below.
+- User may be interested in checking social media, links provided on footer at each page
 - all links tested, work well, documented under mockups section

 #### Second and more time user